JupiterJones/GsDevKit_stones/docs/gettingStarted.md

 ### Add environment variables to your profile

-If your shell is "bash" which is likely the case on ubuntu and macOS 13 and earlier, your user profile will be "~/.bash_profile".
+- For Bash (common on Ubuntu and macOS 13 or earlier), use ~/.bash_profile.

-If you shell is "zsh" which is likely on macOS 14 and later, your user profile will be "~/.zprofile".
+- For Zsh (common on macOS 14 or later), use ~/.zprofile.

 In the same terminal...
 ```
 export MY_PROFILE=~/.zprofile
 touch $MY_PROFILE
 cat - >> $MY_PROFILE << EOF
 # GsDevKit_stones